gwexploratoryaudits/brla_explore/R2Audits/README.md

 [AND?]

+## Specification of an Audit.

+We use the idea of *kmin*s (minimum number of votes for the winner required in the sample to stop the audit) described in the parent directory, brla_explore.

 ### Single Audits

  The functions computing *kmin* for a given round schedule in the form of *n_in* for *BRAVO* and *BRAVOLike* are *R2BRAVOkmin* and *R2BRAVOLikekmin* respectively.
 The former requires only the margin, risk limit and round schedule as input, while the latter also requires election size.